andy168chipz/movie-trailer/README.md

 ### Author
 * Andy Chou

-This project is part of the [Udacity Full Stack Program](https://classroom.udacity.com/nanodegrees/nd004/syllabus)
+This project uses code from and is part of the [Udacity Full Stack Program](https://classroom.udacity.com/nanodegrees/nd004/syllabus)

 ### TODO
 * Add an API to fetch trailers and posters from [imdb](imdb.com) or some other websites